RM-Sharma999/SMS-Spam-Classifier/README.md

 ### Top 30 Most Common Words in Spam and Ham

-Bar plots of the top 30 most used words in each category were generated to better understand message structure and content.
-These insights played a key role in vocabulary selection and token filtering.
+Bar plots of the top 30 most used words in each category were generated to better understand **message structure and content**.
+These insights played a key role in **vocabulary selection** and **token filtering**.

 ![](https://live.staticflickr.com/65535/54581552032_6783406985_b.jpg)
 ![](https://live.staticflickr.com/65535/54582739065_a04c268c56_b.jpg)